ccamel/awesome-ccamel/README.md

 - [elastic/beats](https://github.com/elastic/beats) - :tropical_fish: Beats - Lightweight shippers for Elasticsearch & Logstash
 - [elliotchance/pie](https://github.com/elliotchance/pie) - 🍕 Enjoy a slice!
 A utility library for dealing with slices and maps that focuses on type safety and performance.
 - [emicklei/mora](https://github.com/emicklei/mora) - MongoDB generic REST server in Go
+- [eminetto/api-o11y](https://github.com/eminetto/api-o11y) - Repository used in a talk about APIs and Observability
 - [emperror/emperror](https://github.com/emperror/emperror) - The Emperor takes care of all errors personally
 - [emvi/hide](https://github.com/emvi/hide) - ID type with marshalling to/from hash to prevent sending IDs to clients.
 - [epiclabs-io/elastic](https://github.com/epiclabs-io/elastic) - Converts go types no matter what